AndrewAlva/Mbrt_Services/README.md

 * Is it OK to use so many setTimeouts()?
 Or there is another way to make callbacks with custom classes?
 What should I give priority: less setTimeouts() or readable functions?

+* Contact title doesn't match with BG text, how to make it match?
+The problem is in the form the text is written.

 ## Answered FAQ'S of this project